San Antonio Express-News

 Initiating the Process

-expensive.
-I had to inventory the property and get some appraisals.
-I
+difficult or expensive.
+I had to inventory the property and get some

-followed the Wills explicitly.
-In many ways, the tax part was more
+appraisals.
+I followed the Wills explicitly.
+In many ways, the tax part

-difficult than the probate.
-Can you give a general overview of the
+was more difficult than the probate.
+Can you give a general overview of

 You are correct to recognize the difference between probate versus tax

 issues.
 Probate is a legal process under state law, designed to review

 the validity of the decedent’s Will and empower the Executor to settle